jeremy-block/retro-relevance-study/public/retro-relevance/assets/tutorialText/editing_intro.md

 # Summary Editing

-Now that you have completed the task, we have used an AI model to generate a summary of your interactions.
+While you were completing those questionnaires, we have used an AI model to generate a summary of your interactions.
 *Please read the following aloud.*

-## Role
+## Context

-You are collaborating with other investigators to solve the case about the murder of Mr. Boddy.
-A colleague will be stepping in to continue your work.
+Imagine a colleague will be stepping in to continue your work.
+They are collaborating with you to solve the case about the murder of Mr. Boddy.
+They need a summary of what you have done and what they should do next.

 ## Task

-Refine the generated summary on the next page to ensure that a new colleague can easily pick up where you left off.
+On the next page, you will refine the generated summary to prepare it for a new colleague, so they can easily pick up where you left off.

 ## Guidelines